mjawwad19/MKS22X-FinalProject/README.md

  [Day 8] 5/25/19
  - Kevin:
     - Implemented fluid movement so that movement registers the frame after a key is registered (overhauled key handling per Mr. K's suggestions in class), includes forcing down a piece and rotations
     - Implemented the DAS movement style down to the frame
+    - Next piece counter now works
     - Fixed a bug where the rotation saved so that a new block spawned isn't in the default rotation, also small rotation fixes
     - Piece lock delay to mimic NES Tetris (this could be causing an issue with pieces being fed in multiple times, not sure yet)
     - A game over ANIMATION